-Figure 36: Dr Meron Teferi Taye presents REACH results to members of the Awash Basin Development Office in Adama, Ethiopia, in November 2018.
+Figure 36: Dr Meron Teferi Taye presents REACH results to members of the Awash Basin Development Office, ad Notes at the REACH stakeholder meeting with the Awash Basin Development Office in Adama in November 2018.
 Photos: Alice Chautard.

 Improvement of WEAP model for decision making in Ethiopia's Awash basin